bhaskar-ruthvik/supermarket-app-springboot/README.md

 # Super Market App

 This is a supermarket app with the backend written in Spring Boot using PostgreSQL as a database.
+It uses React.js for the frontend.

 # How to run?